NDAK24003U Advanced Topics in Deep Learning (ATDL)

 Re-exam

-The re-exam is 25 minutes oral examination, without preparation, in full course syllabus.
+The re-exam is a 25-minute oral examination, without preparation, in the course syllabus.

 Criteria for exam assesment